vic-ma/syslog-ng-gitbook/chapters/chapter_7/section_2.md

   StaticFileSourceDriver *self = g_new0(StaticFileSourceDriver, 1);
 ```

-In general, `new` functions will call the `init` function for the superclass of the object being created.
-What the `init` function does is:
+In general, `new` functions will call the `init_instance` function for the superclass of the object being created.
+What the `init_instance` function does is:
-1. Call the `init` function for the class one step up (so `init` functions are kind of recursive).
+1. Call the `init_instance` function for the class one step up (so `init_instance` functions are kind of recursive).
-2. Perform any necessary initial operations for the `init` function's class.
+2. Perform any necessary initial operations for the `init_instance` function's class.
-3. Set any default methods for the `init` function's class.
+3. Set any default methods for the `init_instance` function's class.

-In this case, we are calling the init function for `LogThreadedFetcherDriver` because it is the superclass of `StaticFileSourceDriver`.
-What it first does is call the `init` function one class up, which is `log_threaded_source_driver_init_instance`.
-And of course that function will do the same thing and call the `init` function another step up.
+In this case, we are calling the `init_instance` function for `LogThreadedFetcherDriver` because it is the superclass of `StaticFileSourceDriver`.
+What it first does is call the `init_instance` function one class up, which is `log_threaded_source_driver_init_instance`.
+And of course that function will do the same thing and call the `init_instance` function another step up.
 This behaviour is like constructor chaining.

-The inital operations this `init` function performs are function calls related to the worker thread.
+The inital operations this `init_instance` function performs are function calls related to the worker thread.

-The methods this `init` function sets defaults for are `init`, `deinit`, and `free_fn`.
+The methods this `init_instance` function sets defaults for are `init`, `deinit`, and `free_fn`.
 This means we can override the functions that we need, like `free`, since we have data specific to `StaticFileSourceDriver` that we need to free.
 But, we can use the defaults for methods where we don't need to do anything special, like `deinit`, since while the reader needs to close its file (which is handled in `close`), the driver itself has nothing it needs to deinitialise that is specific to `static-file`.
 The default method will deinitialise anything that needs to be deinitialised.

-However, we notice that this `init` function does not set a default for `fetch`, which makes sense, because there could not be a sensible default for that function.
+However, we notice that this `init_instance` function does not set a default for `fetch`, which makes sense, because there could not be a sensible default for that function.
 So, `init`, `deinit`, and `free_fn` are like virtual methods, while `fetch` is like an abstract method.
 ```
   log_threaded_fetcher_driver_init_instance(&self->super, cfg);